The Schuyler Sisters

 "The Schuyler Sisters" is the fifth song from Act 1 of the musical Hamilton, based on the life of Alexander Hamilton, which premiered on Broadway in 2015.
 Lin-Manuel Miranda wrote both the music and lyrics to the song.

 Background

-Musical director Alex Lacamoire explained that the song originally had a throwback Daft Punk/Pharrell feel, but after viewing a series of Vines with the three actresses improvising on Destiny's Child songs, he reworked the song to give it a Destiny's Child vibe, then let the sisters add their own harmonies to the tune; he "realized there's nothing in the song as cool as the harmonies the girls do when they're messing around, so we... just let them riff".
+Musical director Alex Lacamoire explained that the song originally had a throwback Daft Punk/Pharrell Williams quality, but after viewing a series of Vines with the three actresses improvising on Destiny's Child songs, he reworked the song to give it similar characteristics, then let the sisters add their own harmonies to the tune; he "realized there's nothing in the song as cool as the harmonies the girls do when they're messing around, so we... just let them riff".

 Synopsis

-The song introduces the three Schuyler sisters: Angelica, Eliza, and Peggy, their different personalities and views, and how they are excited to be in a new age, "amidst the powder keg of the early days of the revolution".
+The song introduces the three Schuyler sisters: Angelica, Eliza, and Peggy, their different personalities and views, and how they are excited to be in a new age, amidst the powder keg of the early days of the revolution.
+The song begins by mentioning how rich people love "slumming it" with poor individuals and how the Schuyler sisters sneak into the city without their father's permission and watch all the men working.
+Eliza's personality is showcased in the song as being excited about the revolution.
+Angelica is eager to be freed, however she protests for women's rights, which shows her intelligence.
+Meanwhile, Peggy feels bad about sneaking downtown and wants to obey her father.
 Burr tries to flirt with Angelica, but Angelica rejects him and instead professes how she wants a "revelation" instead of a "revolution."